 If you want to prepare restaurant-quality fillet steaks, there are certain things that you need to know first.

 When you are searching for the best fillet steaks, select one that has come from a grass-fed cow.
 Grass-fed fillet steaks are way healthier than grain-fed ones.
-They contain a higher percentage of omega-3 fatty acids, vitamins, and minerals.
+They contain more omega-3 fatty acids, vitamins, and minerals.

-And not to mention they are much richer and more flavoursome in taste.
-Grass-fed beef is also recognized for its dark red colour paired with ‘orangey’ coloured fat instead of pale white.
-This colouration comes from Vitamin-A-filled natural grass.
+They are also much richer and more flavoursome in taste.
+Grass-fed beef is also recognized sometimes for its dark red colour paired with ‘orangey’ fat instead of pale white.
+This colouration comes from vitamin-A-filled natural grass.

-Some say wet-aged fillet steaks are the best, but according to some, dry-aged fillets give you the best taste and flavour.
-So, now what to choose, right?
+Some say wet-aged fillet steaks are the best, but others say dry-aged fillets have the best taste and flavour.
+So, now, what should I choose, right?

 According to the experts, steaks should be wet and dry-aged for about 21 days—which delivers the best quality in terms of taste and tenderness.

-Marbling or white flecks is a type of fat found within the meat muscle that is formed inside the cut of the rib eye.
-When you cook the steaks—the marbled fat melts and delivers a juicy taste.
-Without this, your steaks taste dry and tasteless.
+Marbling or white flecks is a type of fat found within the meat muscle formed inside the rib eye’s cut.
+When you cook the steaks—the marbled fat melts and delivers a juicy taste; without this, your steaks taste dry and tasteless.
 It is one of the most tender cuts of meat available than any other steak.

 5. Nutritional Value of Fillet Steaks